peteroliver123/HexOust-Boardgame/src/utils/utils/README.md

 ## Clone + Project Structure
 Link GitHub account to your IntelliJ
-Top left, projects tab, get from version control Select your github account and the shared repo.
+Top left, projects tab, get from version control Select your gitHub account and the shared repo.

 Import it as Maven if prompted, but it should be recognized due to the pom.xml